An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Proposed Asynchronous Two-Speed Filter

 \subsection{Fast-Rate Thread: Real-Time GP-Compensated Tracking}

-The fast-rate thread operates synchronously with the high-frequency onboard sensors.
-Its primary mandate is to provide uninterrupted, highly robust state estimates to the UUV's navigation controller, regardless of whether acoustic data is available.
+The fast-rate thread operates synchronously with high-frequency onboard sensors.
+Its primary mandate is to furnish uninterrupted, robust state estimates to the UUV's navigation controller, agnostic to the availability of acoustic data.

-To prevent rapid trajectory drift during the long intervals of acoustic delay ($T$), we utilize a Sparse Gaussian Process (SGP) residual learner \cite{b4, b7}.
-The GP provides a non-parametric Bayesian estimate of the unmodeled dynamics $\hat{f}_{res}$ based on a sliding window of recent kinematic features $\mathcal{D} = \{X, Y\}$.
-Assuming a Squared Exponential (SE) kernel $k(x, x') = \sigma_f^2 \exp(-\frac{||x-x'||^2}{2l^2})$, the predictive mean of the residual dynamics for a query point $x_*$ is computed as:
+To suppress rapid trajectory drift during long intervals of acoustic delay ($T$), we utilize a Sparse Gaussian Process (SGP) residual learner \cite{b4, b7}.
+Based on a sliding window of recent kinematic features $\mathcal{D} = \{X, Y\}$, where $X$ and $Y$ denote the training inputs and residual targets, respectively, and assuming a Squared Exponential (SE) kernel $k(x, x') = \sigma_f^2 \exp(-\frac{||x-x'||^2}{2l^2})$, the predictive mean of the residual dynamics for a query point $x_*$ is computed as:

+where $K_{XX}$ is the training input covariance matrix, $K_{X*}$ is the cross-covariance vector, $\sigma_n^2$ is the noise variance, while $l$ and $\sigma_f^2$ are the length-scale and signal variance of the SE kernel, respectively.

-The fast-rate prediction step of the filter is thus fundamentally enhanced:
+The fast-rate prediction step is thus fundamentally enhanced: